benzap/the-stoics-library/resources/books/seneca_essays_vol_1/firmness.md

 every side and the uproar of soldiers bent on pillage, amid flames and blood and the havoc of the smitten city, amid the crash of temples falling upon their gods, one man alone had peace.
-It is not for you, therefore, to call reckless this boast of mine\a; and if you do not give me credence, I shall adduce a voucher for it.
+It is not for you, therefore, to call reckless this boast of mine; and if you do not give me credence, I shall adduce a voucher for it.
 For you can hardly believe that so much steadfastness, that such greatness of soul falls to the lot of any man.
-But here is one\b who comes into our midst and
+But here is one who comes into our midst and
 says: "There is no reason why you should doubt that a mortal man can raise himself above his human lot, that he can view with unconcern pains and losses, sores and wounds, and nature's great commotions as